blindnet-io/blindnet.dev/decision-records/DR-0002-password-assistant-package-manager.md

 2. Must be as simple to use and configure as possible.
 3. Should support publishing to npm
 4. Should support testing on an integration and single package level
-5. Should be actively supported
+5. Should be actively supported by an active and large community.

 ## Considered Options